- R. 100 passing the village of Trios Pistole, located

 Wolfe Island, Ontario Canada (Credit AHT Member Tom

 on the Montreal Mast

 modern ship when compared to its counterparts at the time.
 The

-daring decision to move way from the more traditional
+daring decision to move way from the more traditional Zeppelin

-and aerodynamic shape of both the R100 and R101.

-was as early as 1921 during
+shape of both the R.100 and R101.
+It was as early as 1921 during

 the Imperial conference when A.H.
 Ashbolt London Agent-General

 for Tasmania, proposed an Imperial Air Company.
 The idea being

 that a subsidy for mails carried and a proposed passenger service

 to connect London to South Africa, and across to Australia and

 This plan later was adapted as part of the 1924 Imperial Air Communications

 the Zeppelin Company in Friedericshafen to see if agreement could

 be met in a commercial operation between the Zeppelin Company